alisonands2000/Portfolio/README.md

 # Portfolio
-This repository contains all the projects that I have done in data analysis.
+This repository contains a series of short projects that I have done in data science and analysis.
 I am proficient in Python, SQL and Excel and have a strong background in analytical and stastical techniques.
 This portfolio showcases the projects that I have created and worked on throughout my studies in physics, astronomy, and data analytics, as well as financial applications in the stock market through my internships.

 ## Table of Contents
 ### [Python](1_Python)